-- District Committees are encouraged to share the free judge training course and free cultural competency course materials found here, created in partnership with NFHS, with all tournament judges. - District Committees are encouraged to create an Equity Office to hear inquiries and reports related to the Harassment and Discrimination Policy.
+- District Committees are encouraged to share the free judge training course and free cultural competency course materials found here, created in partnership with NFHS, with all tournament judges. - District Committees are encouraged to create a Belonging and Inclusion Station to hear inquiries and reports related to the Harassment and Discrimination Policy.